Adlik/zen_nas/README.md

 ```

 where ${zennet\_model\_name} should be replaced by a valid ZenNet model name.
-The complete list of model names can be found in 'Pre-trained Models' section.
+The complete list of model names can be found in the 'Pre-trained Models' section.

 To evaluate the pre-trained model on CIFAR-10 or CIFAR-100 using GPU 0: